 After his demise the design was taken over by Stuart Davies who had become the Company’s Technical Director.
 This type would eventually become the mighty Avro Vulcan.

-In 1959, a fire in the main Administration Building saw the loss of a huge number of historic drawings and images including those relating to the Lancaster.
+Between 1959 and 1961, fires at Chadderton saw the loss of a huge number of historic drawings and images including those relating to the Lancaster, York and Lincoln.

 Avro was absorbed into Hawker Siddeley Aviation in 1963 and the Avro designation all but disappeared.
 Chadderton concentrated on the Vulcan as well as support for other aircraft in the Hawker Siddeley fleet.